-We propose to employ techniques of Bayesian deep learning~\citep{fortuin2022priors} in a new combination with Bayesian online learning~\citep{opper1999bayesian} as an efficient and effective alternative for updating a BNN's prediction.
-The main idea of Bayesian deep learning is to estimate a posterior distribution $ \pr{\weights}{\data}$ over a BNN's parameters $\weights \in \weightspace$ given the observed training data~$\data$ by using Bayes' theorem.
-The obtained posterior distribution over the parameters can then be used to specify the predictive distribution over a new sample's class membership via marginalization:
+For this purpose, we employ BNNs with Bayesian updates as an efficient alternative to retraining.
+The main idea of BNNs is to estimate the posterior distribution $p(\weights| \data)$ over the parameters $\weights \in \weightspace$ given the observed training data~$\data$ using Bayes' theorem.
+The obtained posterior distribution over the parameters can then be used to specify the predictive distribution over a new instance's class membership via marginalization: